11BelowStudio/HECC-IT/Technical Documentation/final version of HECC-IT.md

 Here is are some class diagrams with every single class (bar the deprecated ones/the unit test classes) present within HECC-IT on them.
-The first one shows just the inheritance-based relationships, the second one shows the dependency relationships, and the third one is just the inheritances again but has the inner details for every single class.
+The first one shows just the inheritance-based relationships, the second one shows the dependency relationships, and the third one is just the inheritances again but has the inner details for every single (non-deprecated and non-unit test) class.

+##### Figure 54: An inheritance class diagram for every single class in HECC-IT

 ![every single class inheritance](./final/hecc-it/src%20all%20classes%20inheritance.png)

+##### Figure 55: A dependency class diagram for every single class in HECC-IT

 ![every single class dependencies](./final/hecc-it/src%20all%20classes%20dependencies.png)

+##### Figure 56: An inheritance class diagram which also shows all of the methods/attributes, for every single class within HECC-IT

 ![every single class full details](./final/hecc-it/src%20all%20classes%20inner%20details.png)